openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Requests from outside IP's or internal requests that are not on the `IP_WHITELIST` will fail to get any answer.
 If you prefer to use your own firewall instead, you can also choose to make the `IP_WHITELIST` equal "DISABLE" (the default since the feature also needs a valid SERVER_PORT set) to turn this feature off and then all internal IP's will have access.

-There are multiple ways to get a moving picture, to use them just enter the url into any browser using ``http://192.168.xxx.xxx:SERVER_PORT/name.format`` replacing the name.format with one of the options that are listed below:
+There are multiple ways to get a moving picture, to use them just enter the URL into any browser using ``http://192.168.xxx.xxx:SERVER_PORT/name.format`` replacing the name.format with one of the options that are listed below:

-+ **ipcamera.m3u8** HLS (Http Live Streaming) which uses h264 compression.
++ **ipcamera.m3u8** HLS (HTTP Live Streaming) which uses H.264 compression.
 This can be used to cast to Chromecast devices, or can display video in many browsers (some browsers require a plugin to be installed).
 Please understand that this format due to the way it works will give you lag behind realtime, more on this below.
 + **ipcamera.mjpeg** whilst needing more bandwidth, it is far more compatible for displaying in a wider range of UI's and browsers.
 It is normally 1 second or less behind real-time.
-Ffmpeg can be used to create this stream if your camera does not create one for you, but this uses more CPU.
+FFmpeg can be used to create this stream if your camera does not create one for you, but this uses more CPU.
 A lot of cameras limit the resolution in this format, so consider using HLS, autofps.mjpeg, or snapshots.mjpeg instead which will be in a higher resolution.
-+ **snapshots.mjpeg** is a special mjpeg stream created from the cameras snapshots that are taken at the polling rate.
++ **snapshots.mjpeg** is a special MJPEG stream created from the cameras snapshots that are taken at the polling rate.
 + **autofps.mjpeg** This requires a camera that has a motion alarm to be turned on or it will only send a picture every 8 seconds.
 You can also use the ``externalMotion`` channel to change the framerate.
 This feature is designed to keep data traffic to your mobile devices as low as possible by automatically sending 1fps when motion is occurring, but only 1 picture every 8 seconds when the picture has no motion.
 The idea is to not send lots of pictures if the picture has not changed as doing so only eats up your data plan.